Vital Records Online

 Learn how to obtain a New Jersey birth certificate from the New Jersey Department of Health (NJDOH).
 The current processing time is 8 to 12 weeks for online orders and 12 to 14 weeks for mail-in orders, with a fee of $25.00 for birth certificate replacements and $2.00 for each additional copy in the same order.
 Authorized individuals, including the person on record, family members, and legal representatives, can order certified copies of birth records.

-You can now order New Jersey birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order New Jersey birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the New Jersey Department of Health Office (NJDOH) Office of Vital Statistics and Registry (OVRS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the NJDOH OVRS by following the specific steps and meeting certain requirements.
 Before starting the application and placing your order, review the costs, eligibility, requirements, and processing times.

 Person ordering a birth certificate with a phone using VRO